 MCC Foundation Board Member and Supporter, Bob Malone donated land many years ago to the foundation with the dream of it becoming home to a new dormitory.
 Under the direction of Architect BB Archer and the Bureau of Building, that dream is now becoming a reality.
-During 2018, \$3,471,847 was spent on construction of this facility.
-The new two story dorm will house 96 students with a total cost of \$7.2 million.
+During 2019, the project was completed and capitalized for \$7,046,218.
+The new two story dorm can house 96 students.